jsh58/Genrich/README.md

   -q  <float>      Maximum q-value (FDR-adjusted p-value; def.
 0.05) -p  <float>      Maximum p-value (overrides -q if set)
 ```
 * This is the threshold below which a base is considered significantly enriched in the treatment sample(s) vs. the control/background.
+Note that the significance value will be automatically converted to a -log<sub>10</sub> scale.
 * When `-p` is selected, *q*-values will not be calculated (reported as -1).
 <br><br>